-The normal way to connect to your OT-2 is over USB or over Wi-Fi.
+If you are using an OT-2, the normal way to connect to your robot is over USB or over Wi-Fi.
 But if neither of those are working, or if you have more particular networking requirements, you might want to try an Ethernet cable instead.
+This method of connection is intended for troubleshooting.
+If you are not actively working with an Opentrons Support member, you are using this form of connection at your own risk.

 When you connect to your OT-2 over USB, you're actually secretly connecting to it over Ethernet.
 Inside the robot, there's a USB-to-Ethernet adapter.
 This guide will show you how to bypass that adapter, avoiding USB entirely.